aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/theharvesterpy.md

 # TheHarvester.py
-TheHarvester is a useful OSINT (Open Source Intelligence) tool that helps cybersecurity professionals and researchers gather information like domains, email addresses, usernames, and subdomains from public sources.
+TheHarvester is a useful OSINT (Open Source Intelligence) tool that helps cybersecurity professionals and researchers gather information like domains, email addresses, usernames, and subdomains from public sources

 ## Create A Spreadsheet To Document The Results
 Headings required: Target Domain, Discovery Date, Name, Email, URLs, Subdomains, IP

-Submitted spreadsheet: Link
+Submitted spreadsheet will not be linked here as it is considered confidential

 ## Perform Reconnaisance With TheHarvester